 Peter successfully graduated from UX Academy in 2018 after working on an exciting and innovative app that aims to improve interactions and communications between housemates.
-Before joining the Academy, Peter was working within market research through a range of methods including online surveys, focus groups and observations.
+Before joining the Academy, Peter was working within market research utilizing a range of methods including online surveys, focus groups, and observations.
 After Peter heard about the exciting area of UX design he wanted to explore it further.
 He chose UX Academy as we offer “an evening course at an affordable price.”

 What’s the most valuable lesson you learnt at UX Academy?

 “One of the most valuable lessons we learnt on the course is that when you’re designing a product or service you need to keep the user at the centre of what you’re doing at all times.
 Test, redevelop, and test again until you get the outcome you’re looking for.
 It’s important not to fall into the trap of building a website and only testing it a week before it goes live.”

 Peter’s mission statement for LIKEME app is simple – “To improve interactions and communications between housemates”.
 To find out more about the market and how much demand there is for such an app, Peter conducted some user research.
 Peter found that 56% of people surveyed said living with housemates impacted on their wellbeing.
 This shows how important an app like LIKEME is to help people communicate better with their flatmates.
 Peter did not stop there, however and developed many creative additions to the app to make it as useful and helpful as possible.
 To see more of Peter’s project, check out his presentation here.

 Chris has been designing and coding websites as a freelancer since 2006.
 However, he says he recently realized that being a web designer was “so 2008 – the tech industry has grown up and there is a whole new world of fancy job titles to choose from”.
 Chris took the decision to realign his career and focus on user experience.
 This is where UX Academy came in.